ABOUT US

 Fred Clark

 Fred is a Senior Associate at private wealth law firm Boodle Hatfield LLP.
 He is a corporate and commercial lawyer with a particular specialism in arts and culture.
 His clients include artists, private collections, museums and commercial enterprises such as art galleries and private dealerships.
 Fred has worked on a number of public art projects, high profile art loans and record breaking sales of art and has a passion for advising client in the arts space.
 Alongside this, he also maintains a more general transactional practice which mainly consists of advising owner managed businesses and entrepreneurs.
+Alongside his work at Boodle Hatfield, Fred is on the advisory board of the Woolwich Contemporary Print Fair and is also a member of the Professional Advisers to the International Art Market (PAIAM), a group that meets regularly to discuss the latest trends and topics in the art sector, and the Art Lawyers Association.
+He is also a regular guest lecturer at Sotheby’s Institute of Art and the Institute of Art and Law.

-Kathryn holds a First-Class degree in History of Art and Architecture from the University of Reading, an MA in Art History from UCL, an MA in Museum Studies from the University of Leicester, and an MA Renaissance Studies from Birkbeck, University of London.
+Kathryn is a Chartered Marketer, and has 20 years professional experience from leading arts, leisure and heritage organisations including the British Museum, the Wallace Collection, the Design Museum and the V&A. Kathryn holds a First-Class degree in History of Art and Architecture from the University of Reading, and Master in Art History from UCL, in Museum Studies from the University of Leicester, and in Renaissance Studies from Birkbeck.
 She also holds Chartered Institute of Marketing diplomas in both Marketing and Digital Marketing.
 She has served on the board of the Arts Marketing Association, and serves on the Advisory Council for Marketing Degree Programmes for London South Bank University.
+She currently serves on the boards of VocalEyes, a charity championing access to the arts and culture for blind and visually impaired people; the Estorick Collection of Modern Italian Art in Islington, and the Association for Art History.

 Richard Flowerday

 Richard spent his professional life in Education for 39 years.
 Initially gaining a BEd Hons from Leeds University as an art specialist, he subsequently trained as a qualified teacher of the deaf.
-He developed authority-wide services for hearing impaired children.
-Later his management responsibilities broadened to include services for children with visual impairment, autism and early years special needs.
+He developed local authority-wide services for hearing impaired children.
+Later his management responsibilities broadened to include services for children with visual impairment, autism, and early years special needs.
 He has represented the education of hearing impaired children at a national level with government and leading charities.
 He is now retired and lives close to Cannon Hall and is keen to support the regional development of the De Morgan Foundation.

 Donate